shrutic11/research-work/CBDC/Digital Rupee Pilot.md

 ![Using Digital Rupee](media/icici.gif)

 Ever heard of the Digital Rupee?
 It's like your regular money, but in a smarter, digital avatar!
-And good te good news - It's the same but better!
+And the good news is - it's the same but better!
 Let's dive into how this new avatar of digital money will transform Bharat's financial system.

 ## UPI is great!
 Why do we need digital rupee?